Kaiser-Yang/blink-cmp-git/README.md

     --- @type blink-cmp-git.Options
     opts = {
         commit = {
-            -- You may want to custom when it should be enabled -- The default will enable this when `cwd` is in a git repository -- enable = function() end
+            -- You may want to customize when it should be enabled -- The default will enable this when `cwd` is in a git repository -- enable = function() end
             -- You may want to change the triggers